Online Dating Mistakes and 5 Steps to Avoid Them

 - I feel like you’re using a word like “beautiful” or “sexy” to objectify me, assert dominance over me, and condescend to me.
 It doesn’t feel like a compliment, it feels like you’re two steps away from sitting me down and mansplaining something to me.

-- I feel like the compliment is artificial and is only there because you think that the only way to speak to a woman is by talking about her physical appearance.
+- I feel like the compliment is artificial and is only there because you think that the only way to speak to someone you perceive as a woman is by talking about their physical appearance.

-- If you have never seen me, then I am immediately angered by your assumption that I am attractive.
-It implies that you’re desperate and/or have no standards.
+- If you have never seen me, then I am immediately angered by your assumption that I am conventionally attractive.

 - When you say something like, “See where it goes…” or, “See what happens…” I know where it’s going: nowhere.
 What you have implied to me is not that you want to get to know me as a person – you have implied that your only interest in me is the sex you think you’re going to get.